Enola Holmes Ending, Explained

 Over the course of the movie, Enola proves, time and again, that she can be just as, if not more, self-reliant and free-spirited as any man.
 Netflix’s latest original turns gender stereotypes on their outdated head; here, Enola is the whip-smart, audacious young detective, always a step ahead of her brothers, Scotland Yard, and the scheming antagonists.
 The traditionally male duo of Sherlock and Watson are replaced with Enola at the helm and the Viscount essaying the Watson to Enola’s Sherlock.

 At the very end of her soul-searching mission, Enola proclaims, in a flash of inspiration, “My life is my own.”
-A quest for her missing mother eventually doubled as a quest for her sense of purpose.
+Her quest for her missing mother eventually doubles as a quest for her sense of purpose.
 Enola finds her raison d’etre in alleviating the male gatekeeping of the detective field; she proves that she can outwit the best of the best, her own brother Sherlock.

-Along the way, she finds male allies in Sherlock and the Viscount, both of whom will, undoubtedly, become a fixture in Enola’s life, albeit without proving overbearing.
-Sherlock, initially, doesn’t have enough skin in the game to empathize with Enola.
+Along the way, she finds male allies in Sherlock and the Viscount, who will undoubtedly become a fixture in Enola’s life, albeit without proving overbearing.
+Initially, Sherlock doesn’t have enough skin in the game to empathize with Enola.
 As Eudoria’s fellow suffragette, Edith, so eloquently puts it, “Because you [Sherlock] have no interest in changing a world that suits you so well.”
 Despite being a once-in-a-generation mind, Sherlock’s privilege obscures his ability to be compassionate to the cause championed by mother and daughter.
 But when plucky, enterprising Enola outsmarts the smartest detective in all the land, Sherlock realizes his shortcomings and vows to take her under his wing.
 Under Sherlock’s guardianship, Enola will learn (and impart!) useful tips for sleuthing.
 Given her newfound sense of purpose, her companionship with Sherlock and Tewksbury, and her immense empowerment, we are yet to see the last of Enola Holmes.

 Read More: Where Was Enola Holmes Filmed?